 WHY YOU SHOULD SEEK HELP BEFORE BREAKING POINT

-Carving out the time for yourself to speak to a psychologist provides a great space for you to reflect on where you are at in your life.
-It helps you to ask the right questions such as are you getting to where you want to go or are you getting the most out of yourself or what you want in life?
+Taking the time to speak to a psychologist provides a great space for us to reflect on where we’re at in our lives.
+It helps us ask the right questions such as “are we getting to where we want to go?
+Are we getting the most out of ourselves or what we want in life?”

-Having a professional sounding board gives you the opportunity to evaluate your current state and help you gain the skills to understand yourself better.
-Having a clear insight into yourself gives you the power to make decisions for your own growth, be it personally or professionally.
+Having a professional sounding board gives us the opportunity to evaluate our current state and help us gain the skills to better understand ourselves.
+Having a clear insight into ourselves gives us the power to make decisions for our own growth, be it personally or professionally.

-It also sheds light on your relationship to yourself and others.
-Pointing out things like where your self esteem is at or what kind of self talk you have.
-Or what are your routines like?
-Are they healthy?
-Do they benefit you?
-Are they taking you in the direction you want to go?
+It also sheds light on our relationship to ourselves and others.
+It helps us notice things like where our self-esteem is at, what kind of self-talk we have, whether we have healthy routines, and whether we’re sailing in the direction we want to go.
 All of this gives us insight we may not have had before.

 Quality of sleep is another big reason people seek professional help.
-Our sleep can be disrupted due to bad habits, inconsistent routines, stress, anxiety, grief and life in general.
+Our sleep can be disrupted due to bad habits, inconsistent routines, stress, anxiety, grief, and simply life in general.
 The quality of our lives and energy greatly correlates to our quality of sleep.
-You don’t need to be at a stage where you have insomnia or struggle to fall asleep in bed at night, but having a space to outlay all your cluttering thoughts, questions and concerns can greatly improve your sleep.
+We don’t need to be at a stage where we have insomnia or struggle to fall asleep every night, but having a space to outlay all our cluttering thoughts, questions and concerns can greatly improve our sleep.

-Supporting yourself, wherever you are at, with the help of a psychologist is a form of self care.
+Supporting ourselves, wherever we may be at, with the help of a psychologist is a form of self care.
 Prioritising our needs isn’t something that always comes naturally to us.
-In some areas we may be really good at knowing what we want and communicating it, but other times we can struggle to speak up or truly know what it is we want.
-Maybe you are feeling disconnected at work or in a relationship, regardless of what it is, taking care of your mental health should be a priority and speaking with a professional can help.
+In some areas we may be really good at knowing what we want and communicating it, but other times we can struggle to speak up or truly know what we want.
+Regardless of what we may be struggling with, taking care of our mental health should be a priority and speaking with a professional can help.

-At the end of the day, most of us want to feel like we are on top of life.
+At the end of the day, most of us want to feel like we’re on top of life.
 The help of a psychologist can bring balance to our routines and harmony to our lives.
-We want to connect with ourselves and others, to excel at what we do, have clear and achievable goals and overall, a general feeling of happiness and wellbeing.
-We can’t do it all on our own and having the support around you is a great starting point to getting back on track.
+We want to connect with ourselves and others, to excel at what we do, have clear and achievable goals and overall, a general feeling of happiness and well-being.
+We can’t do it all on our own and having that support is a great starting point to getting back on track.